webdastur/flutter-integration-tests-demo-project/README.md

 ## Preparing the Integration tests file

+Please refer to the documentation provided for the integration test package [here](https://pub.dev/packages/integration_test).

+The following instructions below are here only for your convenience.

 Create a folder called `integration_test` in the root of your project and add a file called `app_test.dart`.
 To start with add the following:

 ```